 Language Runtime Support Policy

 Catalyst will begin implementing an end of support for a language version as soon as an end-of-life announcement is made for it by the community.
-It is always advisable to build and maintain your Catalyst functions in the latest stable release of a programming environment.
+It is always advisable to build and maintain your Catalyst serverless entities in the latest stable release of a programming environment.
 This ensures that high security and stability are retained in your Catalyst application performance.
 You must make appropriate changes in your function libraries and code to make them compatible with the version you upgrade them to.

 Catalyst will end support for a runtime in four phases as explained in this document.